emuus/hammr/documentation/en/source/pages/migration/migration-spec/migration.rst

 Migration
 =========

-The migration section describes the name, os, source and target information required to migrate a live system.
+The migration section describes the name, OS, source and target information required to migrate a live system.

 The definition of a ``migration`` section when using YAML is: